AgCarolina Farm Credit Board Approves Proposed Merger with Cape Fear Farm Credit

-We do not anticipate branch office closures as part of this merger.
 Local service will continue to be a key focus, including local loan decisions and local delivery of services.

 - Will members have a new loan officer following the merger?

-No. Members can expect the same local, personalized service from the same trusted experts at their local branches.
+Members can expect the same local, personalized service from the same trusted experts at their local branches.